-If we were to supply a single world to describe Jessica Alba, it would be “versatile”.
-From her unpredictable sense of style to her choice in films – ranging from thrillers like Sin City to action franchises like Fantastic Four and comedies like The Love Guru – she is impossible to pin down.
-Not only is Alba a Golden Globe-nominated actress, a philanthropist, and an entrepreneur, but she’s also a legitimate billion-dollar business mogul who manages to do all of this and raise three children.
+If we were to supply a single world to describe today’s birthday girl, it would be “versatile”.
+From her unpredictable sense of style to her choice in films – ranging from thrillers like Sin City to action franchises like Fantastic Four and comedies like The Love Guru – Jessica Alba is impossible to pin down.
+Not only is she a Golden Globe-nominated actress, a philanthropist, and an entrepreneur, but she’s also a legitimate billion-dollar business mogul who manages to do all of this and raise three children.

 Born to a father who was in the Air Force and a mother who did a little bit of everything, Alba’s life started humbly in California.
 Her working-class military family moved often because of her father’s job, relocating to Biloxi, Missouri, and Del Rio before returning to California, where her father would later launch a real estate company.
 She was afflicted with illness throughout her childhood, suffering pneumonia, asthma, a ruptured appendix, Obsessive Compulsive Disorder (OCD), Attention Deficit and Hyperactivity Disorder (ADHD), and two incidents of collapsed lungs.